Take Pictures Leave only bubbles

 SRHF is supported by individuals, companies, and other non-profit organizations.

 For additional information please contact SRHF at the following address

 35669 Beadles Point Rd.
 W.

 We’ve given presentations at Oswego’s “Great Lakes Underwater”, Ogdensburg’s “Founders Days”, Cape Vincent’s “Historical Weekend” as well as presentations at the in Hammond Museum, Cornwall Brothers Store and Museum in Alex Bay, the Thousand Island Museum in Clayton, Thousand Islands Land Trust, Clayton, Aquatarium, Brockville, Ontario, and the Cape Vincent Museum.

-Preservation, Peter Engelbert from the Province of Ontario and Nick Rule,
+Preservation, Peter Engelbert Archeologist for the Province of Ontario and Nick Rule,

 - Received NAS II certificates from the British Nautical Archeology Society